-The CAUTION sign denotes a hazard.
-CAUTION { It calls attention to an operating procedure, practice, or the like, which, if not correctly performed or adhered to, could result in damage to or destruction of part or all of the product.
+The WARNING sign denotes hazard.
+It calls attention to a procedure, practice, or the like, which, if not correctly performed or adhered to, could result in personal injury.
+Do not proceed beyond a WARNING sign until the indicated conditions are fully understood and not correctly performed or adhered to, could result in damage to or destruction of part or all of the product.
 Do not proceed beyond a CAUTION sign until the indicated conditions are fully understood and met.